Pirate-Hunter-Zoro/Comic-Maker/README.md

 # Comic-Maker

-A pipeline for training **LoRA models** per character and using them to generate comic panels.
+A pipeline for training **LoRA models** per character and using them to generate images.

 ---